dziga/orest/README.md

     customer = (Customer) objectRestClient.getFromService(Customer.class, "/customers/1"));
 ```

-Client will make the request to server at address
+Client will make the request to server at address ```http://localhost:8080/customers/1```.
+As we assumed, server will response with object (xml or json format) of Customer type.
+Client will unmarshall given message to object (Customer.class).

 POST (assuming service will give a customer object back)